 Duolingo's onboarding process is unique in that it begins with the actual product and concludes with a signup form rather than the other way around.

 Users can delay creating an account until they are forced to do so to continue using the service.
-Its onboarding flow uses personas and progress bars to lead visitors through a brief translation exercise of their choosing, demonstrating how quickly and easily the users can learn a new language before asking them to commit to the product by signing up.
+Its onboarding flow uses personas and progress bars to lead visitors through a brief translation exercise of their choosing, demonstrating how quickly and easily they can learn a new language before asking them to commit to the product by signing up.

 You can think of Grammarly as your private writing assistant.
 In-line suggestions help users with spelling, grammar, word choice, and more.
 An onboarding-specific demo document highlighting these features is provided so users can learn more at their own pace.